ExCALIBUR-NEPTUNE/Developers-Website/main/README.md

 bash singlepage.sh '\input{proxyapps/proxyapps}'
 ```

+## Non-stanard LaTeX commands
+When adding a new chapter or section to the latex documentation the following command should be used instead of \section and \chapter
+'''
+\newsection{}{}
+'''
+and
+'''
+\newchapter{}{}
+'''
+where the first argument is the section/chapter title and the second argument is the label for that section/chapter.
+If you do not want the new section or chapter to start on a new webpage, then you use the following
+'''
+\newsectionnobreak{}{}
+'''
+and
+'''
+\newchapternobreak{}{}
+'''
 ## Installation in WSL
 ### Ubuntu 22.04
 To build the website, follow the instructions for the native linux distro above.